Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: A case study of Beijing URT, China

 \subsection{Network vulnerability under short-delay disruptions}

-We take $\tau_\text{disr}^*=60 $ minutes considering the statistics of travel time and passengers' tolerance of delay.
-First, we analyze the vulnerability of the Beijing URT network under short-delay disruptions when the delay $\tau_\text{disr} \leq \tau_\text{disr}^*$.
-Different delays caused by actual operation incidents have different impacts on passenger demands and system performance.
-Therefore, the network vulnerability changes under delays of 5, 10, 20, 40 and 60 minutes are explored.
-The top 15 important stations identified in the morning period (see Table \ref{tab:my-table2}) are selected to be disturbed to cause short-delay disruptions.
+We investigate the vulnerability of the Beijing URT network under short-delay disruptions, i.e., the delay $\tau_\text{disr} \leq \tau_\text{disr}^*$ where $\tau_\text{disr}^*=60$ minutes considering the statistics of travel time and passengers' tolerance of delay.
+The delays of 5, 10, 20, 40 and 60 minutes are employed to incorporate the different impacts of operation incidents on passenger demands and network topology.
+The top 15 high-importance stations identified in the morning period (see Table \ref{tab:my-table2}) are selected to be disturbed to imitate short-delay disruptions.
 The vulnerability metric $\psi_\text{short} (\textbf{G}, t,\tau_\text{disr})$ is calculated by using Equation \ref{eq5}, which represents the average delayed passenger demands.
 The higher the value $\psi_\text{short} (\textbf{G}, t,\tau_\text{disr})$ is, the more vulnerable the network is.

-The experimental results are shown in Figure \ref{fig:f8}.
-With the increase in delay, the impact of different stations on network vulnerability also changes.
-Station importance is no longer linearly related to the degree of vulnerability.
-Some stations that rank high in importance, such as the 2nd, 3rd and 4th stations, may have a diminishing impact on network vulnerability as delay increases.
+It can be seen from the experimental results presented in Figure \ref{fig:f8} that the impact of stations on network vulnerability also changes with the increase of delay.
+However, the station importance is not linearly related to the degree of vulnerability.
+The stations with high-importance, such as the 2nd, 3rd and 4th stations, may have a diminishing impact on network vulnerability as delay increases.
 Some of the lower-ranked stations can have a greater impact as delays increase (such as the 9th and 14th stations), which may be related to the increase in travel demand affected by operational delay.

-As the delay increases, the affected travel demands vary for different stations, and the decline rate of system performance shows a nonlinear change.
-Experiments at midday and evening periods also have similar results.
+As the delay increases, the affected travel demands vary for different stations, and the decline of network performance shows a nonlinear change.
+The experiments at midday and evening periods also have similar results.